livz/livz.github.io/_posts/2018-05-16-UnderTheWire-Oracle.md

   <p>The password for oracle4 is the date the system logs were last wiped as depicted in the event logs on the desktop.</p>
 </blockquote>

-For this one we need [Event Id 1102](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=1102 ) - *The audit log was cleared*.
+To solve this level we need to filter for [event with id 1102](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=1102) - *The audit log was cleared*.
+The corresponding event for Windows 2003 is [517](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=517).

 <div class="box-note">
 Note that event 1102 is logged whenever the Security log is cleared, <b><i>REGARDLESS of the status of the Audit System Events audit policy</i></b>.